wddlz/fss16iad/project/code/Report.md

 7. CBid Result : Buyer’s response on seller’s counter bid

-The buyer makes a bid and if the seller agrees purchase is completed else waits for counter bid (cbid).
+The buyer makes a bid and if the seller agrees, purchase is completed.
+Otherwise, he waits for a counter bid (cbid).
 If counter bid is rejected , the buyer bids again.
-The seller waits for a bid and if accepted purchase is done, else makes a counter bid and the process continues till either the seller or buyer agrees to a bid or cbid.
+The seller waits for a bid and if accepted, the purchase is done.
+Otherwise he makes a counter bid and the process continues till either the seller or buyer agrees to a bid or cbid.

 ### Strategy
 The buyer and seller follow two strategies - Conceder (if the player is willing to yield a lot in the early phase of negotiation) and Boulder (if a player is willing to concede considerably only when it's time deadline is approaching).
-The Strategy can be Linear or nonlinear.
+The strategy can be linear or nonlinear.